NilsIrl/MozWire/README.md

 ### Using pre-built binaries from the CI (Linux, macOS and Windows) (Recommended)

 Linux, macOS and Windows binaries are available on the [release page].
-These binaries have built by GitHub actions CI.
+These binaries are built by GitHub Actions CI.

 ### Using `cargo install`